FatonHaxhiu/threat-intel-dashboard/README.md

 - Allows lookup of specific IPs to check if they appear in threat feeds
 - Supports exporting of current threat lists for further use (e.g., in firewalls)
 - Built for extensibility—add new feeds or enrichments easily!
+- **Continuous Integration:** Automated testing with GitHub Actions and pytest for code reliability

 ---